mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 Only the last line has changed from `self.seq_number.fetch_add(1)` to instead bump the global sequence number and store the result into `self.version_lock`.
 In fact, so little has changed that the old reader code (changing `seq_number` to `version_lock`) would still work just fine!
 The careful observer will also notice that the per-object `version_lock` is able to lag arbitrarily far behind the global `SEQ_NUMBER`.
 Readers will take advantage of that property.

-New sentence:
-In fact, so little has changed that the old reader code (changing `seq_number` to `version_lock`) would still work just fine!

 #### SSMD readers (part 1)

 For now, let's forget about composability, and just solve the problem of reading from two `SSMD<T>`s atomically.
 One possible solution looks like this: